 Requirements Traceability – What Is It Good for and Why Should You Care?

 Requirements traceability refers to the systematic linkage that allows business requirements and their subsequent fulfillment and validation to be followed in both forwards and backwards directions (i.e. from their origins, through to development and specification, to its subsequent deployment and use, and through all periods of on-going refinement and iteration in any of these phases).

 Scope It Out: Parsing Risk with Next-Gen Impact Analysis

 Granted, linking all requirements and test cases respectively can be a bit labor-intensive if done manually.
 However, using the right tool, setup is a once-off task and rewards are almost incalculable.
 No wait actually, they are very calculable indeed.
 Imagine for example the following scenario: a set of tests that has run OK in the past has now started creating serious problems.
 What functionality do these tests actually validate?
 Traceability between the tests and the requirement being tested enables easy identification of the affected functions or features.

 With integrated requirements traceability capabilities, change managers have a holistic view of any change.
 From business requirements to go-live, test managers can assure proper test cases coverage.
 Audit managers can look back at the application lifecycle and ascertain whether processes and standards have been kept for compliance and compatibility.

-Panaya Test Center Requirements module enables you to track your requirements and their related testing activities, ensuring full traceability of all your changes.
-Enjoy all the benefits of Panaya Test Center such as easy to understand Test Evidence and Defects per Requirement.
+Panaya Test Dynamix Requirements module enables you to track your requirements and their related testing activities, ensuring full traceability of all your changes.
+Enjoy all the benefits of Panaya Test Dynamix such as easy to understand Test Evidence and Defects per Requirement.
 Track the progress of all test cycles, until requirements have been validated by the business, prior to release to production.